nitendra2211/Personal-Portfolio/README.md

  # Portfolio

-## This is a simple portfolio website made using HTML, CSS and Javascript.
+## This is my simple portfolio website which is created using HTML, CSS and Javascript.